How do you handle tension when you are the one who needs to lead?

 You have asked a question.
 Now be there and listen.
 Do not get in your own head and begin attacking internally, assuming or plotting your response.
 People these days have an almost impossible time just listening, quieting their internal noise and honestly taking in what the other person is expressing - verbally and non-verbally.

+Listening is an active skill.
 We must work at it because we are so used to NOT really doing it.
 Listen with your ears and your eyes - body language, micro-expressions, physical tone.
 Perhaps someone is expressing a thought that is emotionally charged by something painful from their past.
 Empathize, be still and attentive.

-Just Listen.
+Just listen.

-The third thing to Do is to Acknowledge.
+The third thing to do is to acknowledge.

 This is vital to the communication process.
 This does not mean you agree or disagree.
-It just tells the person you have truly taken in all that they have said and what they didn't say - that you understand - not agree - just understand.
+It just tells the person you have truly taken in all that they have said and what they didn't say.
+That you understand - not agree - just understand.

-"I can see that you feel frustrated by the state of ….
-And that you have had issues in the past that fuel that frustration because this reminds you of ….
+"I can see that you feel frustrated by the state of …. and that you have had issues in the past that fuel that frustration because this reminds you of ….
 I understand completely."

 This is not an admission of guilt, agreement or disagreement.
 It just lets the other person know they have been heard.
 It is also a great sign of respect.
 Showing respect is a powerful way to enable a person to let their guard down, feel comfortable enough to allow honest interchange to occur.

-"What is the point?"
-You may ask.
+"What is the point?" you may ask.
 "Why discuss a topic we are never going to agree on?"

 Are you so inflexible and stuck in one mindset that you cannot learn something new or perhaps even change your mind?
 Is your group that inflexible?